borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

-If you have multiple borgmatic configuration files with ZFS enabled, and you'd like particular datasets to be backed up only for particular configuration files, use the `source_directories` option.
+If you have multiple borgmatic configuration files with ZFS enabled, and you'd like particular datasets to be backed up only for particular configuration files, use the `source_directories` option instead of the user property.

-During a backup, borgmatic automatically snapshots these discovered datasets, temporary mounts the snapshots within its [runtime directory](https://torsion.org/borgmatic/docs/how-to/backup-your-databases/#runtime-directory), and includes the snapshotted files in the backup.
-Additionally, borgmatic rewrites the paths so that they appear at their original dataset locations in a Borg archive.
+During a backup, borgmatic automatically snapshots these discovered datasets, temporary mounts the snapshots within its [runtime directory](https://torsion.org/borgmatic/docs/how-to/backup-your-databases/#runtime-directory), and includes the snapshotted files in the files sent to Borg. borgmatic is also responsible for cleaning up (destroying) these snapshots after a backup completes.

+Additionally, borgmatic rewrites the snapshot file paths so that they appear at their original dataset locations in a Borg archive.
 For instance, if your dataset is mounted at `/mnt/dataset`, then the snapshotted files will appear in an archive at `/mnt/dataset` as well.

 <span class="minilink minilink-addedin">With Borg version 1.2 and
-earlier</span>Snapshotted files are stored at a path dependent on the [runtime directory](https://torsion.org/borgmatic/docs/how-to/backup-your-databases/#runtime-directory) in use at the time the archive was created, as Borg 1.2 and earlier do not support path rewriting.
+earlier</span>Snapshotted files are instead stored at a path dependent on the [runtime directory](https://torsion.org/borgmatic/docs/how-to/backup-your-databases/#runtime-directory) in use at the time the archive was created, as Borg 1.2 and earlier do not support path rewriting.